 - Cambridge C1 Advanced or Cambridge C2 Proficiency with a minimum score of at least 185.

-Because the total number of students is limited, the following criteria will be taken into account in the admission procedure:
+The following criteria will also be taken into account during the admission process:

 - analytical skills,